The ultimate Gravity SMTP guide: Everything you need to know

 - Go to Gravity SMTP → Settings → Integrations.

-This will open a popup where you can add your SendGrid API key, along with the From Email and From Name that you want to use when sending your emails.
+This will open a settings area where you can add your SendGrid API key, along with the Default From Email, Default From Name, and Default Reply-To Email that you want to use when sending your emails.

 Note – make sure that your From Email is one that you’ve authenticated with SendGrid.
 If you set up domain authentication, this can be any email that uses your site’s domain name.
 If you only set up single sender verification, you must use the exact email address that you verified.